-Page

-Introduction 1

-Section 1 When is a Student Entitled to Enroll in a District's 1

-Public Schools?

-Overview of Residency Rules 1

-Section 2 School Enrollment Based on Domicile of Parent or 3

-Guardian

-General Rule 3

-5

-Establishing Domicile and Moving to or From a School District 3

-Adult or Emancipated Students - Student's Own 5

-Domicile Governs -

-Housing Status Irrelevant to Eligibility 6

-Immigration Status Irrelevant to Eligibility 6

-Parent or Guardian Living in Temporary Residence 7

-Children of Divorced or Separated Parents 8

-Students Residing with Guardian or with Person Applying for Guardianship 12

-Section 3 Special Rules for Students Experiencing Family or Economic 15

-Hardship, Family Crisis or Homelessness 15

-Family or Economic Hardship: "Affidavit Student" Rules 16

-"Family Crisis" Rules 24

-Homelessness Rules 26

-Section 4 School Stability Rules for Students in Out-of-Home Placements 29 Students Placed in Resource Family Homes 29 Students Placed in Group Homes and Other Group Settings 32 Section 5 Other Special Residency Rules 34 Special Rules for Military Families 34 Residence within Two or More School Districts 37 Section 6 - Other School Options Outside the District of Residence 37 Section 7 Procedural Rules and Protections Governing School Enrollment and Residency Disputes 38 Applications for Enrollment in a School District 39 Initial Determinations of Eligibility or Ineligibility 41 Notices of Ineligibility 43 Procedures and Protections for Currently Enrolled Students 44 Appeals to the Commissioner of Education 46 Tuition Assessments for Ineligible Attendance 48 Endnotes 50 Appendix 78
+Introduction 1 Section 1 When is a Student Entitled to Enroll in a District's Public Schools?
+1 Overview of Residency Rules 1 Section 2 School Enrollment Based on Domicile of Parent or Guardian 3 General Rule 3 Establishing Domicile and Moving to or From a School District 3 Adult or Emancipated Students - Student's Own Domicile Governs 5 Housing Status Irrelevant to Eligibility 6 Immigration Status Irrelevant to Eligibility 6 Parent or Guardian Living in Temporary Residence 7 Children of Divorced or Separated Parents 8 Students Residing with Guardian or with Person Applying for Guardianship 13 Section 3 Special Rules for Students Experiencing Family or Economic Hardship, Family Crisis or Homelessness 15 Family or Economic Hardship - "Affidavit Student" Rules 16 What Types of Circumstances Qualify under the Affidavit Student Rules?
+17 Financial Aspects of Affidavit Student Rules 21 Requirement that Caregiver Assume Obligations Pertaining to School Requirements 22 Procedural Aspects of Affidavit Student Rules 22 "Family Crisis" Rules 24 Homelessness Rules 26 Section 4 Students in Out-of-Home Placements 28 Students Placed by CP&P in Resource Family Homes 28 Students Placed by CP&P in Group Settings 31 Students Impacted by Juvenile Justice Issues 32 Funding Rules for Students Residing in Group Settings 33 Section 5 Other Special Rules 33 Special Rules for Military Families 33 Residence within Two or More School Districts 36 Migrant Students 36 Section 6 Other School Options Outside the District of Residence 37 Section 7 Procedural Rules and Protections Governing School Enrollment and Residency Disputes 38

+Applications for Enrollment in a School District 38

+Initial Determinations of Eligibility or Ineligibility 4C

+Notices of Ineligibility

+Procedures and Protections for Currently Enrolled Students

+Appeals to the Commissioner of Education

+Tuition Assessments for Ineligible Attendance

+-

+NDNOTES

+4 PPFNDIX 80